AmbientServices/AmbientServices/README.md

 AmbientServices is licensed under [MIT](https://opensource.org/licenses/MIT).

 ## Language and Tools
-AmbientServices is written in C#, using .NET Standard 2.0.
-Unit tests are written in .NET Core 2.1.
+AmbientServices is written in C#, using .NET Standard 2.0, .NET Core 3.1, and .NET 5.0.
+Unit tests are written in .NET 5.0.

 The code can be built using either Microsoft Visual Studio 2017+, Microsoft Visual Studio Code, or .NET Core command-line utilities.